jaredhanson/electrolyte/README.md

 that in a moment.

-Here's another component that initializes a database connection:
+Here's another component that initializes a database connection (saved as 'database.js'):

 ```javascript
 var mysql = require('mysql');